Alenko124/mlops-project-Group21/reports/READMEgreske.md

 >
 > Recommended answer length: 100-200 words
 >
-> Example:
-> *We used ... for managing our dependencies.
-The list of dependencies was auto-generated using ... .
-To get a*
-> *complete copy of our development environment, one would have to run the following commands*
->
 > Answer:

 We managed project dependencies using **uv**, which provides fast and reproducible Python dependency management based on a lockfile.
 All required packages and exact versions are defined in the project configuration, ensuring consistent environments across all machines.